-Back in 1999, a woman named Patty Shea teamed up with her good friend, Joanie Woods, and they began something called the Wildflower Rescue Committee (WRC).
+Back in 1999, Patty Shea (right) teamed up with her good friend, Joanie Woods (left), and they began something called the Wildflower Rescue Committee (WRC).
 Patty had been involved in a similar group downstate, and after watching the construction boom that was occurring in Leelanau, she knew she had to do something to save wildflowers like trillium and jack-in-the-pulpit that were being destroyed.

 “Every time I see a new driveway or house going in and we missed a chance to dig up the wildflowers before the bulldozers arrived, it makes me crazy,” she said.
 “If people would just let us spend a few hours there ahead of time they would be doing the world a great favor.”